Will Smith Player Props: Dodgers vs. Pirates

 Will Smith At The Plate

-- He has homered in 19.7% of his games this year, and 4.5% of his plate appearances.

-- Smith has driven in a run in 26 games this season (42.6%), including 11 games with more than one RBI (18.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Smith has driven in a run in 27 games this year (43.5%), including 11 games with more than one RBI (17.7%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 34 of 61 games this season, and more than once 5 times.
+- In 34 of 62 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.